USDA FoodKeeper – Cold Storage Guidelines

 To check if commercially bottled red wine vinaigrette salad dressing sold unrefrigerated and opened has gone bad, look for signs of mold growth, a sour or off smell, or a separation of ingredients.
 Discard the dressing if you notice any unusual colors, a strong rancid odor, or a thick or slimy texture, as these indicate spoilage.

 Red Wine Vinaigrette Salad Dressing can pose foodborne illness risks if contaminated with pathogens such as Salmonella or E. coli.
-To prevent illness, always refrigerate the dressing after opening, avoid cross-contamination with raw foods, and consume within the recommended time frame.
+To reduce the risk of foodborne illness, always refrigerate the dressing after opening, avoid cross-contamination with raw foods, and consume within the recommended time frame.

 To prolong the shelf life and preserve the quality of Red Wine Vinaigrette Salad Dressing, store it in a cool, dark place away from heat sources.
 Ensure the bottle is tightly sealed to prevent air exposure and refrigerate after opening to maintain freshness.
 Shake well before each use to mix any settled ingredients and enhance the flavors.
 Avoid storing the dressing near strong-smelling foods to prevent flavor absorption.